 In 2015 Kevin was asked to create a nine-piece original series as the centerpiece for the upcoming movie ‘Magnum Opus’ directed by Kevin Elliot.
 The film centers around soldier-turned-artist, Daniel Cliff, and explores highly charged political and national security issues with allusions to Edward Snowden and WikiLeaks-style activism.
 The cast includes Louise Griffiths, Adam Harrington, Clark Johnson, and Pej Vahdat.

 Having modeled the main character’s artwork after Kevissimo’s own oilgraphs, the artist lent completed works, cameras, lights, easel and his favorite ham radio to the set to truly capture his surroundings.

 As a resident of the Brewery Art Colony, the largest and most historic complex in the world, Kevissimo immerses himself in a lifestyle of continuous making.
-He is a co-owner of the abandoned and repurposed paint factory known as Big Art Labs; a neighboring 163,000 square foot warehouse compound serving sculptors, fabricators and technology driven artist.
+He is a co-owner of the once abandoned paint factory and now repurposed 24/7 makers space known as Big Art Labs; a neighboring 163,000 square foot warehouse compound serving sculptors, fabricators and technology driven artist.

 “You meet people along the way… The way stops and ports of call, villages of friends and lovers, all blend, like in a dream in the waking hours.
 This is how I see.
 This is how I remember.
 I cannot do it any other way.
 Light and dark.
 Gain and loss.
 The joys of giving and the pain of letting go.
 The lessons we learn along that road are often forgotten, for we are leaky vessels at best.
 We forget and journey back down the roads that are familiar.
 Maybe this time it will be different…